 He said that existing charter schools have met with mixed success but the movement should be allowed to grow.

 "The idea is not that every school will succeed," he said.
 "The idea is that we're promoting competition."

 Philip Rumore, president of the Buffalo Teachers Federation, said the BTF will continue to lobby for a separate source of funding for charter schools.
-"We have to make sure we stop the hemorrhaging," he said.

 The New York State Association of School Boards failed in an effort to keep the cap at 100 schools pending a study of academic results at existing charter schools.

 "They said these were going to be incubators of educational innovation," said David Ernst, a spokesman for the group.
 "We frankly haven't seen the innovation."